A Letter to Justin Bieber

 2. Learn to live with Dutch service

-Delivery men believe that if the recipient of a package isn’t home, then it really couldn’t have been that important.
+Delivery men believe that if the package recipient isn’t home, it really couldn’t have been that important.
 They’re often paid per delivered package, so will happily leave your items in wheelie bins, or with anyone that just happens to be passing your home.
-As long as the person in question is able to mark an “x” on the delivery note, the package will be happily handed over to a complete stranger.
+As long as the person in question can mark an “x” on the delivery note, the package will be happily handed over to a complete stranger.

 4. Don’t compliment Dutch Women!

 Dutch women hate nothing more (apart from shoes and makeup) than being given compliments.
-If you see a Dutch woman that you find attractive, don’t tell her how good she looks.
-In fact start the conversation as follows:
+If you find a Dutch woman attractive, don’t tell her how good she looks.
+In fact, start the conversation as follows:

 “Because your hair reminds me of birds nest soup.”

-Oh how she’ll laugh.
+Oh, how she’ll laugh.
 For a successful evening, keep hurling insults at her like a Zwarte Piet supporter sending hate mail to RTL for stopping with blackface.
-By the end of the evening she’ll be like krentenbollen in your hands.
+By the end of the evening, she’ll be like krentenbollen in your hands.
 (But hopefully, not as greasy).

 5. Never offer to pay the bill while on a date